engineer-work/engineer-work/README.md

 <details>
 <summary>Due to the competition innocent people struggle lot, How to Solve it?  </summary>

+# Due to the competition innocent people struggle lot, How to Solve it?

 Many innocent people do struggle because of intense competition—for education, jobs, housing, healthcare, or income.
 The goal is not necessarily to remove all competition, but to reduce unnecessary hardship and make opportunities fairer.